 -watermark [image_file.png] It is possible to place your own watermark over rendered tiles to protect the online maps.
-The file should be smaller then a size of tiles.
-It is placed on a random position and burned into tiles.
+The file should be smaller than a size of tiles.
+It is placed in a random position and burned into tiles.